ObiAU/Li-Prediction-using-Gradient-Boosting-Algorithms/README.md

 # MDS-Code
-Code files developed during my MSc Data Science Master's Degree at Durham University This study aims to explore the effectiveness of machine learning algorithms in pre- dicting lithium content within geological samples.
+Code files developed during my MSc Data Science Master's Degree at Durham University.
+This study aims to explore the effectiveness of machine learning algorithms in pre- dicting lithium content within geological samples.
 An evolving modeling baseline was employed to incorporate successive key findings, offering an enhanced platform for